syedabdullahali/syedabdullahali/README.md

 🔹 Experience designing and deploying **microservices** with **Docker**, **Kubernetes**, and **CI/CD** pipelines
 🔹 Skilled in **real-time communication** using **Socket.IO**
 🔹 Strong in backend & API architecture (REST & websocket)
+🔹 Passionate about clean code, team leadership, and delivering impact
-🔹 **Creator of [StrivUI](https://www.npmjs.com/package/strivui)** — Tailwind-style UI library for React.js, compatible with SSR, SSG, and CSR
+🔹 Creator of [StrivUI](https://www.npmjs.com/package/strivui) — Tailwind-style UI library for React.js, compatible with SSR, SSG, and CSR

 ---

 ### 📫 Contact Me